Weird little characters and cute animals.

 She has two dogs and a pink piano!
 Anna also shared with us that she has a “weird neurological disorder” that makes her hands and feet fall asleep easily.
 She loves the smell of the ocean and once when she was 5, she lived in northern Sweden where the sun didn’t rise in the winter and (nearly) didn’t set in the summer!

 What’s the hardest lesson you’ve learned while creating a successful art career?
-What advice would you give to give to your former self?
+What advice would you give to your former self?

 Please share the story behind your favorite design in your profile.